soarlab/soarlab.github.io/_publications/2018_wax_sr.md

 ---
 ### Acknowledgements

-Supported in part by the National Science Foundation (NSF) awards CCF 1552975 and CCF 1704715.
+We thank Annie Cherkaev and Vivek Srikumar for insightful discussions.
+This work was supported in part by NSF CCF 1552975.